chrishayuk/chuk-tool-processor/README.md

 ---

-## The Missing Layer for Reliable Tool Execution
+## The Missing Runtime Layer

-LLMs are good at *calling* tools.
+LLMs are good at *deciding which tools to call*.
 The hard part is **executing** those tools reliably.

-**CHUK Tool Processor:**
+**CHUK Tool Processor** is a **tool execution runtime** — it doesn't plan workflows or decide which tools to call.
+It executes tool calls reliably, under constraints, as directed by higher-level planners (your agent, LangChain, LlamaIndex, or a custom orchestrator).

+**What it does:**
 - Parses tool calls from any model (Anthropic XML, OpenAI `tool_calls`, JSON)
 - Executes them with **timeouts, retries, caching, rate limits, circuit breaker, observability**
 - Runs tools locally, in **isolated subprocesses**, or **remote via MCP**

-Works with OpenAI, Anthropic, local models (Ollama/MLX/vLLM), and any framework (LangChain, LlamaIndex, custom).
+Works with OpenAI, Anthropic, local models (Ollama/MLX/vLLM), and any framework.

 ---